Wylie Stateman: Noteworthy collaborators

 John Hughes — Dennis the Menace, Home Alone 2: Lost in New York, Curly Sue, Dutch, Only the Lonely, Home Alone, National Lampoon's Christmas Vacation, Uncle Buck, She’s Having a Baby, Planes, Trains and Automobiles, and Ferris Bueller’s Day Off.

 Quentin Tarantino — Once Upon a Time in Hollywood, The Hateful 8, Django Unchained, Inglourious Basterds, Grindhouse: Death Proof, Kill Bill: Vol. 1, and Kill Bill: Vol. 2.

 Wolfgang Petersen — Das Boot (American Director's Cut), The Perfect Storm, Air Force One, Outbreak, In the Line of Fire, Shattered, Troy, and Poseidon.

 Herbert Ross — Steel Magnolias, Footloose, Protocol, Secret of My Success, and Dancers.

 Cameron Crowe — Almost Famous and Jerry Maguire.

 Scott Frank — A Walk Among the Tombstones and Godless.

 Rob Marshall — Nine and Memoirs of a Geisha.

 Awards and nominations

-Wylie Stateman has been nominated for 9 Academy Awards, 6 BAFTA Awards (1 win), 30+ Motion Picture Sound Editors Awards (4 wins), 2 Emmy Awards, and a Satellite Award.
-For a more complete listing of his credits, visit IMDB-Wylie Stateman.
+Wylie Stateman has been nominated for 9 Academy Awards, 6 BAFTA Awards (1 win), more than 30 Motion Picture Sound Editors Awards (4 wins), 2 Emmy Awards, and two Satellite Awards.